 I think I learned a valuable lesson.
 Always take down your Christmas decorations after New Year's or you get filleted by a hooker from God.

-"Hmmm.
-You know, maybe there's an environmental message to all this: Don't sell your land to mining companies.
-Or else the Slender Man will get you."
+''"Hmmm.
+You know, there might be an environmental message to this: don't sell your land to mining companies.
+Or else the Slender Man will get you